 Festivals such as Ultra Europe, Outlook, Sonus, Fresh Island, Dimensions and Hideout Festival alongside many more, provide more than just a couple of opportunities to go and check out the music scene in Croatia.
 A range of genres from techno, house, underground electronic, hip-hop and rave/dubstep mean that a diverse selection of artists visit the Mediterranean shorelines to perform.
 Standout names such as; Skepta, Jamie XX, Disclosure, Wiz Khalifa, ASAP Rocky, Skrillex, Andy C, Deadmau5, Adam Beyer, Eats Everything and Damian Marley are just a few examples of music artists at the forefront of their respective genres who have performed in Croatia in the last few years.
 There is no excuse not to go!

-If that wasn’t enough of a reason to open a new tab and investigate flight prices to Croatia for the summer of 2017, then maybe the scenery may persuade you.
+If that wasn’t enough of a reason to open a new tab and investigate flight prices to Croatia, then maybe the scenery may persuade you!
 These festivals are a far cry from the rainy, mud-infested fields of England.
 The majority of Croatian summer music festivals take place on either boats, in outdoor club venues (pool party-esque), on sandy beaches and even in the case of Dimensions Festival, in an abandoned 19th century fort.
 Combined with the weather which averages about 22 -27°C in June/July, you might want to experience it yourself!

 With its Adriatic midland coastline stretching across 1,777.3 kilometres, Croatia is a major player in the upcoming scene of water-sports for tourists to participate in.